dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/functions-and-graphs/2-graph.md

 ---
-title: "Graph of a Function"
+title: "Graph of Linear Function"
 slug: graph
-description: "Drawing graph of a function with natural or limited domain."
+description: "Drawing the graph of a function with natural or limited domain."

 date: 2021-04-02 19:19:45.554 +1100
 lastMod: 2021-04-02 19:19:45.554 +1100